Key Link Building Statistics

 Who's Doing the Link Building?

 Link building in 2026 is dominated by agencies and experienced practitioners.
-Nearly half of all respondents (47%) are agency owners or freelancers serving clients — meaning the majority of link building spend flows through intermediaries rather than being managed directly by brands.
+Nearly half of all respondents (47%) are agency owners or freelancers serving clients — meaning the majority of spending flows through intermediaries rather than being managed directly by brands.
+Many businesses actively generate links through a link building agency rather than handling outreach in-house.

 | Role | % of Respondents |